 Learn about pollinators while exploring interactive exhibits, and see honeybee hives in action.
 This building has won awards for its environmentally-sustainable design.

 Sit in the Garden House, listen to the rushing waterfall and count the koi.

 Take the boardwalk across Green Heron Pond.
 Look for herons, dragonflies, orchids and tamaracks.

 Get a little lost in the twisty, turning paths of the Maze Garden.
 A two-story tower provides an overview of the entire maze.

 Enjoy seasonal, garden-related or nature-themed stories at 10:30 a.m.
 Thursdays in the Anderson Horticultural Library.

 Explore the Arboretum’s new Three-Mile Walk, which provides an excellent overview of the grounds and meanders through a variety of gardens and exhibits, including the Maze Garden, Pine Collection, Crabapple Tree Collection, Pillsbury Shade Tree Exhibit and Dayton Wildflower Garden.
 Want to walk more?
 Hike through the Arboretum’s 16 miles of nature trails.

 Take an intergenerational class with your favorite kid or sign them up for their own class or summer camp.

 Grab a snack (kids love our cookies and muffins) or a whole meal, and dine inside in the cafe or outside on the Newton Dining Terrace.

 Planting begins this spring around the Arboretum’s iconic Red Barn.
 The barn and surrounding farm will feature educational exhibits on Minnesota food from plant to plate.
-Don’t miss the first Red Barn Farm Field Festival: Celebrating the Grains in our Plains on September 14, 2019.

 A safe space to explore nature for children ages 5 and younger.